hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/content/introduction.md

 This course is a super fast introduction to GraphQL and to setting up a GraphQL backend with Hasura.

 In 30mins, you will setup a powerful, scalable realtime GraphQL backend complete with queries, mutations, subscriptions.
 You will also learn how Hasura helps you integrate custom business logic (in any programming language), both as custom GraphQL APIs that you write yourself, and as event triggers that run asynchronously and are triggered by database events.

+## What will I learn?

 This course will help you understand the different Hasura features, when and how to use them, and is an ideal starting point before diving into advanced topics.